-Term Definition Representatives.
+Minnesota Legislature: A bicameral legislature of the U.S. state of Minnesota consisting of two houses: the Senate and the House of Representatives.
 Senators are elected from 67 single-member districts.
 In order to account for decennial redistricting, members run for one two-year term and two four-year terms each decade.
 They are elected for four-year terms in years ending in 2 and 6, and for two-year terms in years ending in 0.
-Representatives are elected for two-year terms from 134 single-member districts formed by dividing the 67 senate districts in half Minnesota Housing Finance Also known as Minnesota Housing, is the state's housing Agency finance agency Minnesota Health Care Programs Adults with low incomes who meet eligibility rules may qualify for Minnesota Health Care Programs.
-Programs include Medical Assistance (MA), MinnesotaCare, Minnesota Family Planning Program and others Minnesota Supplemental Aid.
-Minnesota Supplemental Aid MSA provides cash assistance to help adults who get Supplemental Security Income (SSI) pay for their basic needs Participant Under the Bridges program, an eligible Participant is defined as all of the following: The head of household or other household member must be 18 years of age or over and have a diagnosed mental illness as defined in Minn.
+Representatives are elected for two-year terms from 134 single-member districts formed by dividing the 67 senate districts in half.

+Minnesota Housing Finance Agency: Also known as Minnesota Housing, is the state's housing finance agency.

+Minnesota Health Care Programs: Adults with low incomes who meet eligibility rules may qualify for Minnesota Health Care Programs.
+Programs include Medical Assistance (MA), MinnesotaCare, Minnesota Family Planning Program and others.

+MSA: Minnesota Supplemental Aid.
+Minnesota Supplemental Aid provides cash assistance to help adults who get Supplemental Security Income (SSI) pay for their basic needs.

+Participant: Under the Bridges program, an eligible Participant is defined as all of the following:

+- The head of household or other household member must be 18 years of age or over and have a diagnosed mental illness as defined in Minn.
 Stat.
 245.462, subd.
-20 (a); a Mental Health Professional must verify the mental illness The household is eligible to receive a housing choice voucher (HCV) or other permanent housing option or can become eligible based on successful participation in the Bridges program; and The gross income of the household at the time of initial eligibility is at or below 50% of the area median income for the household size.
-Participant Rent A portion of the rent payable by the Participant to the landlord Permanent Supportive Housing Permanent rental housing affordable to the population served where support services are available to residents.
+20 (a); a Mental Health Professional must verify the mental illness; - The household is eligible to receive a housing choice voucher (HCV) or other permanent housing option or can become eligible based on successful participation in the Bridges program; and - The gross income of the household at the time of initial eligibility is at or below 50% of the area median income for the household size.

+Participant Rent: A portion of the rent payable by the Participant to the landlord.

+Permanent Supportive Housing: Permanent rental housing affordable to the population served where support services are available to residents.
 Permanent Supportive Housing is available to individuals and families with multiple barriers to obtaining and maintaining housing, including those who are formally homeless or at risk of Homelessness and those with mental illness, substance abuse disorders, and/or HIV/AIDS.